astry-ec/Talent-Acquisition-Performance-Dashboard/README.md

 ## Business Questions
 1. How long does it take each stages of recruitment process in average?
 2. How long does it take to hire someone from the moment a job vacancy opens?
+3. What is the most resourceful job posting place?
+4. Which stage acts as a bottleneck in the recruitment process?
+5. How did the interviewers perform during the recruitment process?